Australia-Indonesia BRIDGE Project

 The objectives of the Australia-Indonesia BRIDGE Project are to:

-- build professional knowledge and skills, including strategies of effective teaching practice, among participant teaching staff.
+- build professional knowledge and skills, including strategies of effective teaching practice, among participant teaching staff; and

 - provide particular support to developing Basic Education Program schools in Indonesia.

 Marlborough Primary School's reciprocal visit to Indonesia by BRIDGE partnership teachers and school principal